 As mentioned above, my own PC came slightly after my first build.
-My PC had a Core 2 Quad Q9550, 4GB RAM, 850W PSU and a Radeon 5670.
+My PC had a Core 2 Quad Q9550, 4GB RAM, a Corsair HX850 850W PSU and a Radeon 5670.
 It was primarily used as a data center, featuring three 1TB drives and two 2TB drives and a 120GB solid state drive.
 The system lasted just 2 years before I felt it was time to start a new project.
 The project was codenamed The Platypus.
 After a long two years with the system, with many upgrades from the original specification, it was time for an upgrade, as I had read how good the Core i7 was for video editing due to it's new QuickSync 2.0.

 The Zebra was a necessary upgrade on my previous PC and was designed specifically for its advantageous video editing capabilities.
-The Zebra featured a Core i7 2600K, 8GB RAM, 850W PSU and a Radeon 7950.
+The Zebra featured a Core i7 2600K, 8GB RAM, the same Corsair HX850 850W PSU and a Radeon 7950.
 The purpose of this computer was also as my first purpose-built gaming computer.
-The Zebra was my primary PC for programming, video editing and website creation because it is equip with QuickSync 2.0 and RAID for the best in performance and reliability.
+The Zebra was my primary PC for programming, video editing and website creation because it is equipped with QuickSync 2.0 and RAID for the best in performance and reliability.